 Read more on Uber with a baby or toddler here.

-Tips for traveling to Colombia with a Baby or Toddler
+7 Tips for Traveling to Colombia with a Toddler

 Less is more is our motto while traveling.
 The only toddler travel essential we pack is a baby or toddler carrier and we don’t tend to take any other toddler or baby travel gear (I know, that’s a bit ironic since our blog is about travel gear for kids).

-We’ve never even had a stroller at home, let alone travel with a stroller, so the carrier is our second skin.
+We’ve never even had a stroller at home, let alone travel with a stroller, so the toddler carrier is our second skin.
 I love how easy it is to take with you.
-We usually roll it up and attach it to our daypack, but my wife is often a bit lazy and keeps it on, even when our daughter is walking around.
+We usually roll up and attach it to our daypack, but my wife is often a bit lazy and keeps it on, even when our daughter is walking around.
 Toddler carriers for travel are a must!

 In most places you won’t have any problems with a stroller in Colombia.
-But some colonial towns (like Villa de Leyva) have coblestone streets (the entire center!) and well, walking in nature is hardly ever a good plan with a stroller (Valle de Cocora or Tayrona NP).
+But some colonial towns (like Villa de Leyva) have cobblestone streets (the entire center!) and well, walking in nature is hardly ever a good plan with a stroller (Valle de Cocora or Tayrona National Park).

 Buying baby food or diapers in Colombia should not be a problem.
 We encountered supermarkets with a decent selection in every village or town.
 As our daughter was breastfed her whole life, I don’t have a clue about travel with a formula fed baby.